fnoorian/EasyTransferPP/README.md

-This is a complete and clean rewrite of the EasyTransfer protocol using advanced C++ techniques to facilitate easy porting to different communication tools, and is distributed under
-Apache License, Version 2.0 (the "License");
+This is a complete and clean rewrite of the EasyTransfer protocol using advanced C++ techniques to facilitate easy porting to different communication peripherals, and is distributed under Apache License, Version 2.0 (the "License");

 you may not use this file except in compliance with the License.